jdell64/conductor/README.md

 ###ticketChange

 A text value of a change to the ticket.
 This is meant to track down who made changes to a ticket.
 By default, not viewable by a customer.
+These cannot be deleted.

 ####members

-*value* - string - the change that was made to the ticket. eg. "*username* changed *field* in ticket *ticket number* "
+*value* - string - the change that was made to the ticket. eg.

+    {'value': "*username* changed *field* in ticket *ticket number* "}

 ####methods